Habítame Siempre: Background and concept

 Habítame Siempre is Thalía's first studio album since the release of Lunada in 2008.
 She began to work in this music production some time after the huge success of her 2009 acoustic album Primera fila.
 The sudden death of her mother, as well as the birth of her second child were two very strong emotional moments Thalía passed through while preparing the album.
 As a result, many of the songs recorded for the album represent Thalía's current feelings and emotional situation.
-As she declared, the whole album Habítame Sempre (which means "Live in me always") is dedicated to the memory of her mother.
+As she declared, the whole album Habítame Siempre (which means "Live in me always") is dedicated to the memory of her mother.

 She revealed the cover art of her album through her Instagram account almost a month before the official album release date, while the album title was already rumored to be Habítame Siempre since September, as her private concert at Hammerstein Ballroom was promoted under that title.
 In the cover, we can see Thalía smiling while she holds a traditional microphone, in a smoky brown background.
 On October 17, the album was officially presented in New York City, while a few days later, the song Habitame siempre leaked in various websites.

 As Thalía stated in many interviews, working in the music material of Habítame Siempre functioned as a soul catharsis for her.
 She also went on to say that "releasing this album represents a sense of respite and some kind of freedom as well" since in the last 4 years she passed through intense situations like being affected by Lyme disease, losing her beloved mother and having a series of familiar conflicts with her sisters.